lunakv/academyruins-api/README.md

 # Academy Ruins API
-Resources for Magic: the Gathering rules documents.
+Programmatic resources for Magic: the Gathering rules documents.

 ## About
 This API provides access to various versions of MTG rules documents (CR, MTR, IPG), both in their raw form and (for the CR) as a structured JSON.
 It also contains diffs of those documents, and links to the most up-to-date version of them.